LucasSPenteado/LucasSPenteado/README.md

 # Hi there, I'm Lucas 👋

-I'm a **college student** and apassionate about **Computer Graphics** 🎨 and visual computing but my strongest skills are in **Web Development** 💻.
+I'm a **college student** and have a desire to learn **Computer Graphics** and visual computing but my strongest skills are in **Web Development**.
-I combine creativity with code to build engaging and interactive digital experiences.
-From Brazil 🌎 living in Ireland who builds clean, efficient, and user-focused applications.
+I'm From Brazil living in Ireland who builds clean, efficient, and user-focused applications.

 ## 🚀 About Me